There is a wealth of information out there at the moment on trading.

 It doesn’t give the reader anything other than an understanding that investing is not about being lucky or jumping on any bandwagons.
 He encourages readers to find stocks that are on the cusp of greatness.
 He calls these ‘ten baggers’.
-The idea is that, just as with his airline stock all those years ago, the right picks increase ten-fold in value.
+The idea is that just as with his airline stock all those years ago, the right picks increase ten-fold in value.
 In that regard, it’s arguably the best beginner’s guide to trading available (apart from our own Forex guide of course!).

 While you may not find the secret to being rich with these trading books, you will find some invaluable advice that can help you negotiate the often risky world of day trading.